Teradata/stacki-wiki/CoreOS-on-Stacki.md

 ```

 Put the following file in as pxe-cloud-config.y (copied from the website)
 (I'm using a ".y" file because I use vim for editing.
 The yaml code for vim is really really slow.
 So I use ".y" files to edit and then sometimes copy them to their ".yaml" counterparts for actual running.
-I do that later in this doc.
 Just don't edit ".yaml" files in vim, you'll disharmonize your chi.)

 ```
 #cloud-config